GreatGameDota/PANDA-Challenge-Solution/README.md

 ## Training

 Training was simple: for B0 I trained for 10 epochs and B1 trained for 15 epochs.
-Both had a batch size of 4 with CosineAnnealingLR scheduler.
+Both had a batch size of 4 with CosineAnnealingLR scheduler and Adam optimizer.

 I used @haqishen's label binning method with BCE loss which can be found [here](https://www.kaggle.com/haqishen/train-efficientnet-b0-w-36-tiles-256-lb0-87).